 - 2-3 hrs of stretching and self-maintenance of the body

-For biking I have a specially made prosthetic leg which has a cleat attached directly to it underneath, so that I won’t need a bike shoe.
-This saves weight and time in transition.
+For cycling, I have a specially made prosthetic leg which has a cleat attached directly to it, so that I won’t need a bike shoe.
+This saves weight and time in transition!

-During swimming it is not allowed to wear any prosthesis in para-triathlon competitions, but I do have a prosthesis for water, which I use when I wake board, or when I occasionally go to the beach.
+During swimming, it is prohibited to wear any prosthesis in para-triathlon competitions, but I do have a prosthesis for water, which I use when I find the time to wake-board, or head to the beach.